TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Conclusions

 \section{Conclusions}

 The observation of LNV would have profound implications for our understanding of nature, from the origin of neutrino masses to the matter-antimatter asymmetry of the Universe.
 In this work, we studied the interplay between three different physical aspects linked by LNV at the TeV scale: $\onbb$-decay, collider phenomenology, and thermal leptogenesis.
-Previous studies have been performed \cite{Deppisch:2015yqa, Deppisch:2017ecm} from an effective field theory (EFT) standpoint, showing the complementarity between current and future experimental results and their potential to falsify the standard thermal leptogenesis mechanism as explanation for the origin of matter.
-We extended previous work by focusing on a concrete, simplified model in order to study aspects that are not possible to capture by an EFT approach such as different mass hierarchies of the new physics involved.\\
+Previous studies have been performed \cite{Deppisch:2015yqa, Deppisch:2017ecm} from an effective field theory (EFT) standpoint, showing the complementarity between current and future experimental results and their potential to falsify the standard thermal leptogenesis mechanism as an explanation for the origin of matter.
+Since these first analyses have not yet considered the latest methods, such as the inclusion of background in the collider analysis or the RGE running of the Wilson coefficients across the different energy scales, we extended previous work and studied the impact on the resulting phenomenology.
+Moreover, we specify a concrete, simplified model that allows us to study aspects that are not possible to capture by a pure EFT approach, such as different mass hierarchies of the new physics involved.
+By addressing the key questions with a simplified model using state-of-the-art techniques, we also establish a theoretical and computational setup for any other model to perform similar studies like this one.\\

 To this end, we considered the SM extended by at least two right-handed neutrinos leading to neutrino masses via the Type I see-saw mechanism and additionally a scalar doublet $S$ and a Majorana singlet $F$, both having masses around the TeV-scale.
 This model was introduced in Ref. \cite{Peng:2015haa}, where the interplay between collider searches at the LHC and $\onbb$-decay experiments was studied.
 Besides a detailed analysis of the implications of a possible observation of a $\Delta L = 2$ lepton-number violating signal for the validity of standard thermal leptogenesis, we extended previous works by using the latest hadronic and nuclear matrix elements, improving on the derivation of the $\onbb$-decay half-life, and updating the corresponding predictions.\\